I’ve wanted to write this roundup for a REALLY long time: the best Tom Selleck Westerns, ranked in order!

 That’s why it’s a great honour that my 80th post for I Review Westerns is all Tom Selleck, all the time.

 In my Sacketts series ranking, I delivered the book titles from best-to-worst.
 This time I’m going to drag it out in reverse order, and make you wait to find out which Tom Selleck movie is his best Western.
-(Obviously I know 98% of you already scrolled through the headings; just humour me, okay?)
+(Obviously I know 98% of you already scrolled to the table of contents; just humour me, okay?)

 So here it is: Tom Selleck’s Westerns, ranked in order.